appleplectic/Linux-Mint-MBP/README.md

 ```
 You'll now be in a chroot.

 e) Install a T2 Ubuntu Kernel, and install DKMS modules **for that kernel** (use the -k option when installing that kernel).
+See the T2 Linux wiki for more details.

 f) Install GRUB without writing to the NVRAM: `grub-install --removable --no-nvram --efi-directory=/boot/efi --bootloader-id=GRUB --target=x86_64-efi`